contentful/slash-developers/docs/php/index.md

 ## Tools and integrations

 ### Symfony integration
-A Symfony bundle for integrating with the Contentful APIs (Content Delivery API and Content Management API)<br>
+A Symfony bundle for integrating with the Content Delivery API<br>
 [View on GitHub](https://github.com/contentful/ContentfulBundle)<br>

 ## Apps